 If you’re looking to diversify beyond your standard beige/navy chinos, a pink pair could well be your answer.
 Surprisingly versatile and a great way to change up your look, chinos in a pinky-red shade add warmth and a splash of colour to even the drabbest outfit.

 But how to style them?
 Pink chinos are a statement piece, so it pays to keep everything else simple.
 Think about pairing the chinos with a classic white shirt and a pair of white low-top sneakers.
 If you need to dress this up, layer with a navy cotton blazer for an easy after-5 look.

 If you’re more of a tee-shirt man, look at pairing pink chinos with a good quality white or navy tee.
 Stockists like Cos or J.Crew are perfect for a premium looking option that won’t break the bank.
 From a styling perspective, throw on a classic pair of sunglasses for instant cool.

 Wearing Pink Shorts

 If you prefer to keep land and sea attire separate, look for more traditional cotton twill or linen styles in dusky pinks.
 Ideally, a pair of summer shorts will hit just above the knee – any longer and they can have a baggy ex-skater boy effect.
-Think about pairing your shorts with something a little different from the standard white tee or shirt, instead experimenting with knitted or terry towelling button downs.
+Think about pairing your shorts with something a little different from the standard white tee or shirt: instead, try experimenting with knitted or terry towelling button-downs.